mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

     * you can think of each ChannelHandler instance as a kind of callback to be executed in response to a specific event

 ### event loop
-* Event loop
-    * Under the covers, an EventLoop is assigned to each Channel to handle all of the events, including
-      * Registration of interesting events
-      * Dispatching events to ChannelHandlers
-      * Scheduling further actions
-    * EventLoop itself is driven by only one thread that handles all of the I/O events for one Channel and does not change during the lifetime of the EventLoop
-    * This simple and powerful design eliminates any concern you might have about synchronization in your ChannelHandlers, so you can focus on providing the right logic to be executed when there is interesting data to process
-* All Netty servers require the following:
-    * At least one ChannelHandler—This component implements the server’s processing of data received from the client—its business logic
-    * Bootstrapping—This is the startup code that configures the server.
-At a minimum, it binds the server to the port on which it will listen for connection requests
-* Every Channel has an associated ChannelPipeline, which holds a chain of ChannelHandler instances
-    * By default, a handler will forward the invocation of a handler method to the next one in the chain
-    * Therefore, if exceptionCaught()is not implemented somewhere along the chain, exceptions received will travel to the end of the ChannelPipeline and will be logged
-    * For this reason, your application should supply at least one ChannelHandler that implements exceptionCaught()
-* ChanelHandlers
-    * ChannelHandlers are invoked for different types of events.
-    * Applications implement or extend ChannelHandlers to hook into the event lifecycle and provide custom application logic
-    * Architecturally, ChannelHandlers help to keep your business logic decoupled from networking code.
-This simplifies development as the code evolves in response to changing requirements
 * EventLoop defines Netty’s core abstraction for handling events that occur during the lifetime of a connection An EventLoopGroup contains one or more EventLoops.
     * An EventLoop is bound to a single Thread for its lifetime.
     * All I/O events processed by an EventLoop are handled on its dedicated Thread.
     * A Channel is registered for its lifetime with a single EventLoop.
     * A single EventLoop may be assigned to one or more Channels.
+* under the covers, an EventLoop is assigned to each Channel to handle all of the events, including
+  * registration of interesting events
+  * dispatching events to ChannelHandlers
+  * scheduling further actions
+* EventLoop itself is driven by only one thread that handles all of the I/O events for one Channel and does not change during the lifetime of the EventLoop
+    * This simple and powerful design eliminates any concern you might have about synchronization in your ChannelHandlers, so you can focus on providing the right logic to be executed when there is interesting data to process
     * Note that this design, in which the I/O for a given Channel is executed by the same Thread, virtually eliminates the need for synchronization
-* threading model specifies key aspects of thread management in the context of an OS, programming language, framework, or application
-    * How and when threads are created obviously has a significant impact on the execution of application code, so developers need to understand the trade-offs associated with different models
 * Interface EventLoop
     * basic idea of an event loop
         ```